This Weight Loss Mindset Is The Key To Fitness, Says Science

-Researchers have found that when it comes to succeeding in weight loss, mindset makes all the difference.
+Researchers at the University of Bristol have found that when it comes to succeeding in weight loss, mindset makes all the difference.

 This defies common held beliefs.

 And now we’re seeing how the tiniest change of perspective can make all the difference.

-- lean people, on the other hand, are usually almost aware of the time between meals, and they use this when doing portion control.
+- lean people, on the other hand, are aware of the time between meals, and they use this when doing portion control.

 It’s funny to think that in a world full of weight loss apps, books on dieting, and advanced diet plans, something as seemingly tiny as a change of thought can make such a huge difference.
 Then again, we are what we think (not what we eat).

 How To Have The Right Weight Loss Mindset